Adversarial Robustness in One-Stage Learning-to-Defer: EXPERIMENTS

 \subsubsection{Communities and Crime}

-\paragraph{Setting.} The rejector is implemented with ResNet-4 \citep{he2015deepresiduallearningimage} and trained using the AdamW optimizer \citep{kingma2017adammethodstochasticoptimization} for 500 epochs.
+\phantomsection \paragraph*{Setting.} The rejector is implemented as an MLP and trained using the AdamW optimizer \citep{kingma2017adammethodstochasticoptimization} for 500 epochs.
 The main predictor is a linear layer.
-As experts, we employ three MLPs specialized in different socio-economic factors (e.g., demographics, economics, housing), and report their accuracies in Appendix~\ref{dermnist}.
+As experts, we employ three MLPs specialized in different socio-economic factors (e.g., demographics, economics, housing), and report their accuracies in the Appendix.
 The consultation costs are set as $\beta_{1}=0$ for the main predictor, and $\beta_{2}=0.04$, $\beta_{3}=0.05$, and $\beta_{4}=0.07$ for experts $m_1, m_2, m_3$.
 Both the baseline and our method are trained with AdamW; the baseline uses a learning rate of $0.005$, while our approach employs $0.01$.
 For the PGD attack, we set $\epsilon=0.5$; our method additionally uses the hyperparameters $\rho=2.5$ and $\nu=0.005$.

-\paragraph{Results.} Table~\ref{tab:comm-cirme} compares our method with \citet{mao2024regressionmultiexpertdeferral} on the Communities \& Crime dataset.
+\phantomsection \paragraph*{Results.} Table~\ref{tab:comm-cirme} compares our method with \citet{mao2024regressionmultiexpertdeferral} on the Communities \& Crime dataset.
 All accuracies are reported as RMSE, where lower values indicate higher accuracy.
-On clean inputs, our approach performs comparably to the baseline, showing that robustness does not come at the cost of standard accuracy.
+On clean inputs, our approach performs comparably to the baseline.
 Under adversarial perturbations, however, our method provides substantial gains: in the targeted setting, RMSE is reduced by nearly $37\%$, and in the untargeted setting, it remains consistently lower than the baseline.
 Equally important, our approach achieves a markedly lower deferral loss.
-This gap indicates that the baseline not only suffers from higher prediction errors but also incurs unnecessary consultations with experts, whereas our method learns allocation policies that are both more accurate and more efficient.
-Together, these results confirm that the proposed surrogate losses yield robust predictors and principled deferral strategies, achieving a more favorable trade-off between accuracy, robustness, and consultation cost.
+This gap suggests that our method attains a more favorable trade-off between predictive error, robustness, and consultation cost under the reported evaluation pipeline.